gadomsky/nussknacker/BUILDING.md

 We use sbt 0.13.7 at the moment.
 If you don't want to install it locally you can use provided ./sbtwrapper script npm
 ---
-To build frontend parts, you have to have npm installed
+To build frontend parts, you have to have npm installed\n